On this page, we highlight some high-impact research efforts at CCI. For year-by-year summaries of our activities, see the following reports:

 Computational Intractability Applied to Understanding the Risks of Financial Derivatives

-This is an area started by coPI Bernard Chazelle, whereby insights from theoretical computer science are used to explain properties of large systems of interacting agents (which have been long studied using continuous tools from dynamical systems).
+This is an area initiated by coPI Bernard Chazelle, whereby insights from theoretical computer science are used to explain properties of large systems of interacting agents (which have been long studied using continuous tools from dynamical systems).

 The Unique Games Conjecture